brendanclarke/LXR/README.md

 **Load individual drum voices from kit files.** The Load menu now includes entries to load individual drum voices from .kit files without replacing the full drumkit.
 The name and number shown for a loaded voice reflect the kit it was derived from, even if the voice was subsequently changed by a MIDI bank change.

 **Background file loading.** When loading a file, the currently playing pattern and parameters are held in a temporary slot while the load executes in the background.
 The loaded sound becomes active when the next new pattern is played.
 A global menu option controls which file types use background loading.
+This also affects how .prf files are loaded by MIDI bank change (CC0), if that option is selected.

 ---